faithoflifedev/yt/tool/README.md

     broadcastId: broadcastItem.id,
     streamId: '[one of your valid stream ids]');

-///get info on where to upload your thumbnail for the broadcast final locationUrl = await th.location(videoId: broadcastItem.id);

 ///upload the thumbnail
 await th.set(
     videoId: broadcastItem.id,
-    uploadId: Uri.parse(locationUrl).queryParameters['upload_id']!,
     thumbnail: File('[path to an image to upload]'));

 ```